-The initial build of this van was to get it travel ready in as short of time as possible and it worked well for awhile, but the vibrations of adventurous travel took it's toll and the stock, box store cabinets were coming apart at the seams.
-We rebuilt the lower cabinet box with plywood to better withstand the abuse of #vanlife and updated the storage with drawers for better organization.
-The upper cabinets were removed and custom boxes made from baltic birch were installed with top-hinged doors for better access to contents.
-The drawers were secured with a custom auto-locking latch to prevent opening during driving.
+The initial build of this van was to get it travel ready in as short a time as possible and it worked well for awhile, but the vibrations of adventurous travel took it's toll and the stock, box store cabinets were coming apart at the seams.
+We rebuilt the lower cabinet box with plywood to better withstand the abuse of #vanlife and updated the storage with drawers for maximum organization.
+Upper cabinets were replaced with custom-built baltic birch cabinets, including top-hinged doors for easy access to contents.
+Drawers were secured with a custom, auto-locking latch to prevent opening during driving.

-This bathroom had a uniquely large tub which we kept, but everything else desparately needed an update.
-The pink tile was adhered directly to drywall with no waterproofing (lucky the house is in dry, Central Oregon) and the outdated vanity and trim was ready for a makeover.
+This bathroom had a uniquely large tub which we kept, but everything else desperately needed an update.
+The pink tile was adhered directly to drywall with no waterproofing (lucky the house is in dry, Central Oregon) and the outdated vanity and trim were ready for a makeover.
 We installed a fully waterproof shower surround system topped with large-format porcelain tile and a convenient niche.
-The vanity was refinished, elevated 4 inches and received brand new red oak shaker doors & drawer fronts.
-A beautiful VG fir trim package was also installed.
+The vanity was refinished, elevated 4 inches and received brand new red oak shaker doors and drawer fronts.
+A beautiful vertical grain fir trim package was also installed.

 Time had caught up to this bathroom and it needed a refresh and some pizazz.
 The linoleum and fiberglass shower had to go!
 So, away they went and we replaced them with a brand new acrylic tub and some great looking tile, complete with niches to provide storage space whether our client was showering or taking a bath!